ktaranov/sqlserver-kit/Utilities/README.md

  - Continuous integration support

-## OmniCompare
+## Aireforge Studio
-<a id="omnicompare"></a>
+<a id="aireforge-studio"></a>
-Download page: [OmniCompare]<br/>
+Download page: [Aireforge Studio]<br/>
-Release date: 2016-06-03<br/>
+Release date: 2017-06-21<br/>
-Support Version: ?<br/>
+Support Version: 2008/2012/2014/2016/Azure<br/>
 Author: AireForge<br/>
 Free version: Yes<br/>
-Price: No
+Price: $299

-**The first Aireforge product is now in beta.**
+Aireforge Studio contains a growing suite of tools that help administrators to stabilize, optimize & secure multiple database instances with ease.
-OmniCompare is a SQL Server configuration comparison tool which compares instance settings, users, permissions, jobs, linked servers and more.
+Be it, keeping two instances in sync for recovery purposes or synchronizing the settings of over 200 replication subscribers; our tools will help.

 ## HexaTier